-The Board and employees often pay for things on behalf of the Company while performing their job functions.
-The Company will reimburse Board members and employees for authorized expenses after an expense report is properly completed and submitted.
-Some employees have been issued Company procurement cards, which are to be used for authorized expenses only.
+Employees and the Board often pay for things on behalf of the Company while performing their job functions.
+The Company will reimburse employees and Board members for authorized expenses after an expense report is properly completed and submitted.
+Some employees have been issued Company procurement cards, which may only be used for authorized expenses.